jalvz/depth-cover/README.md

 **Installation and execution:**

-    Download the program (Download ZIP botton) and unzip it.
+    Download the program ('Download ZIP button') and unzip it.
-    To run the program execute with java -jar the file depth-cover.jar:
+    Execute with:

     java -XmxMAX_MEMORY_ALLOCATION -XX:+UseParallelGC -jar depth-cover.jar -bam BAM_FILE [OPTIONS]

     The options are explained in the help.
 To see the help, just type:

     java -jar depth-cover.jar